-I have to admit, as much as I love cooking, at just about any time of day, sometimes I don’t do so well in the breakfast department.
-On mornings when I’m just trying to get out the door and perhaps the kitchen sink is still full of last night’s dishes (and this is more often than not, as I’m not the most efficient dish washer), I’ve resorted to a number of poor choices.
-Everything from a piece of whatever I’ve baked last – sometimes this isn’t completely terrible (bicottti) other times there’s no hope (cupcakes, pie, cookies) – while some days I just try to fill up on coffee and maybe a spoonful of peanut butter.
+As much as I love cooking, I have to admit that sometimes I don’t do so well in the breakfast department.
+On mornings when I’m just trying to get out the door and perhaps the kitchen sink is still full of last night’s dishes (and this is more often than not, as I’m not the most efficient dishwasher), I’ve resorted to several poor choices.
+Everything from a piece of whatever I’ve baked last – sometimes this isn’t completely terrible (biscotti) other times there’s no hope (cupcakes, pie, cookies) – while some days I just try to fill up on coffee and maybe a spoonful of peanut butter.
 But continuous consumption of strong, black coffee on an empty stomach will do a number on your digestive tract.

 Before I share the recipe, a few thoughts:

 - Another surprise: Romaine lettuce works really well.
-Though you miss out on some of the extra nutrients from the spinach.
+However, you miss out on some of the extra nutrients from the spinach.
 I’m betting kale would be nice too.

 - Stick with the two bananas.
 Any less, and the smoothie isn’t all that thick.
 And I read once that the thicker a beverage is, the more it will tell your mind you’re full.
 In other words, a thin smoothie may not fill you up as well.

 - 2 cups water (or milk or dairy-free milk like almond or coconut)

 - 1 cup oats (or grain like quinoa)